emqx/blog/en/202606/mqtt-ports.md

-Ports are digital communication endpoints that are needed for sending and receiving data across networks.
-[MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) (Message Queuing Telemetry Transport) is a simple, lightweight messaging protocol based on a publish/subscribe model, which supports communication between resource-constrained network clients.
+[MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) uses different ports depending on the transport and security method.
+The most common MQTT ports are **1883 for standard, unencrypted MQTT** and **8883 for MQTT over SSL/TLS**.
+MQTT can also run over WebSocket and QUIC, which use different ports depending on the broker configuration.

-MQTT ports facilitate the communication between[ MQTT clients](https://www.emqx.com/en/blog/mqtt-client-tools) and servers.
-They are the conduits through which MQTT messages travel.
-Each MQTT port corresponds to a unique service, and several ports can be active simultaneously.
-We’ll describe the port numbers commonly used in MQTT, how to configure ports, explain the risks involved in exposing MQTT ports, and provide best practices for securing your ports.
+In this guide, we’ll explain the most common **MQTT port numbers**, what each port is used for, how to configure MQTT ports, and how to secure an MQTT broker exposed to the Internet.

-## Default MQTT Ports Numbers
+## MQTT Ports: 1883, 8883, 443, and 14567

-The following port numbers are available in MQTT brokers by default:
+The MQTT port you should use depends on the transport protocol and whether the connection is encrypted.

 ### Standard MQTT Port (1883)